MAP AND LOCATION

 Parking anywhere in Key West is somewhat of a challenge.
 The area where our boats are docked is called Old Town.
-In Old Town the streets have pay-by-block parking meters – these take cash, quarters, or credit/debit cards.
-There is parking under the Westin Hotel and Marina but most of the time it is full.
+In Old Town, the streets have pay-by-block parking meters – these take cash, quarters, or credit/debit cards.
+There is parking under the Margaritaville Resort and Marina but most of the time it is full.

 We suggest you bike, walk, or take a taxi to the docks and just leave your car at your hotel accommodation.
 If that is not an option, the streets do have lots of metered parking spaces.

 Our boats are custom built replicas of a type of American sailing craft called a Skipjack.
 Skipjacks were originally designed and built to dredge oyster beds in the Chesapeake Bay region during the late 19th century.
 In the early 1900s, Skipjacks were sailed down to the Florida Keys to work in the sponging and cargo hauling industries, and primarily as “Wrecking Schooners”, which were boats that raced out to salvage the many very profitable wrecks that went aground upon the reef and shallow waters off the Keys.
 A Skipjack’s shallow design, coupled with its impressively large sail area, make these vessels ideal for sailing the backcountry.

 Our perfectly designed shallow-draft schooners enable us to access the very shallow waters that comprise the Key West National Wildlife Refuge and which is the home to countless beautiful and deserted out islands.
 And, in turn, keep all of our guests in very calm, protected waters, even on the windiest of days, thus preventing any problems with sea sickness or rough water sailing.

 There is no better way to experience the incredible natural beauty of the Keys than under a cloud of sail, in shallow and protected waters that provide flat seas even on the windiest of days!